Pre Leased Commercial Property

 Zero Waiting Period for Investor

 When an investor buys a pre-rented commercial property, he also inherits the rentals and tenants from the previous owner.
-In pre-leased property, investors do not have to wait for a tenant as it is already rented, and investors can start earning monthly rentals right from the first day after the transfer of the sale deed.
+In pre-leased property, investors do not have to wait for a tenant as it is already rented.
+Investors can start earning monthly rentals right from the first day after the transfer of the sale deed.
 So, there is no waiting period for the investor to find a suitable tenant for the property.

 Loan Against Rental Income